-I'm not typically one to insist on labels or titles, and most people in my life call me "Chaz"; as you'll see, I sign e-mails this way too.
-But I do think "Prof. Firestone" is a more appropriate way to address me when we are interacting as instructor and student.
-Some very interesting and important research shows that female professors do not have their credentials taken as seriously as male professors, and that students are more likely to casually drop titles for female instructors than for male instructors.
+I'm not typically one to insist on titles, and most people in my life call me "Chaz"; as you'll see, I sign e-mails this way too.
+But I think "Prof. Firestone" is a more appropriate way to address me when we are interacting as instructor and student.
+Some very important research shows that female professors do not have their credentials taken as seriously as male professors, and that students more often drop titles for female instructors than for male instructors.
 But if female instructors then insist on being called "Professor" or "Doctor", they can be seen as cold or unapproachable - an unfair dilemma wherein female instructors must choose between presenting as competent or presenting as likeable.
 So, even if it'd be nice to say "oh, just call me Chaz", doing so turns out to be a privilege afforded to me but perhaps not to many of my colleagues.
 I think this all adds up to "Professor Firestone" or "Prof. Firestone" as the way to go, at least until we get to know each other better.